 - 50. Encourages Member States to continue to contribute to the work of the Open-ended Working Group, in particular by presenting measures to enhance the promotion and protection of the human rights and dignity of older persons, such as best practices, lessons learned and possible content for a multilateral legal instrument, as appropriate, in order to enable it to fulfil its existing mandate of strengthening the protection of the human rights of older persons by considering the existing international framework of the human rights of older persons and identifying possible gaps and how best to address them, including by considering, as appropriate, the feasibility of further instruments and measures; - 51.
-Notes with concern that the current arrangements for the provision of conference services to the Open-ended Working Group on an "as available basis" seriously hampers the fruitful dialogue and interaction among the members of the Working Group as well as the fulfilment of its mandate, and in that regard requests the Secretary-General to provide all necessary support to the Working Group for the organization of annual four-day working sessions during the month of May, with the provision of conference services, including interpretation services, and to include the annual sessions of the Working Group in the Organization's calendar of conferences and meetings; - 52.
+Requests the Secretary-General to provide all necessary support to the Open-ended Working Group for the organization of its tenth session, of a duration of four days, in April 2019, with the provision of conference services, including interpretation services, and to include the annual sessions of the Working Group in the Organization's calendar of conferences and meetings; - 52.
 Invites the Independent Expert to address and engage in an interactive dialogue with the General Assembly at its seventy-fourth session under the agenda item entitled "Social development"; - 53.
 Requests the Secretary-General to submit to the General Assembly at its seventy-fourth session a report on the implementation of the present resolution.